About Tom Christensen

 The "official" short bio is beneath the rule below.
 Briefly, I'm an author, editor, illustrator, translator, graphic designer, photographer, webmaster, Mayanist, typehead, etc., and a one-time caterer, cherry picker, delivery boy, dish washer, disk jockey, driver, janitor, jellybean maker, laborer, mattress salesman, photographer, poster salesman, railyard laborer, Santa Claus manager, teacher, tobacco cutter ...

 Wrong Tom Christensen?
 See more Toms here.

-I was the principal author of Bridge to Understanding: The Art and Architecture of San Francisco’s Asian Art Museum.
-I have written critical essays and introductions to such books as Sylvie and Bruno by Lewis Carroll, The Getting of Wisdom by Henry Handel Richardson, and Hieroglyphic Tales by Horace Walpole, and have published essays in many books and journals.
-Much of this work will be collected in my forthcoming book River of Ink.
+I have written critical essays and introductions to such books as Sylvie and Bruno by Lewis Carroll, The Getting of Wisdom by Henry Handel Richardson, and Hieroglyphic Tales by Horace Walpole, and have published essays in many books, magazines, newspapers, and journals.
+Some of these are collected in River of Ink.

-I have served on many panels, including the National Endowment for the Arts, for which I reviewed translation and creative writing grant applications.
+The many panels I've served on include the National Endowment for the Arts, for which I reviewed translation and creative writing grant applications.

 I received my BA, MA, and ABD in comparative literature from the University of Wisconsin-Madison.
 Carol and I live in the San Francisco Bay Area, where we are no longer constantly chasing deer out of the garden now that I have constructed a deer-proof fence.